callum-p/callumpember.com/_posts/2017-10-11-Cloudformation-Lambda-at-Edge-Security-Headers.md

 categories:
 - AWS
 ---
 A while ago I had to add some security related headers to the ui CloudFront distribution at my organization.
-The documentation at the time had examples that didn't work.
+The lambda@edge documentation at the time had examples that didn't work after the service was promoted from beta to GA.

-To help future me, I've added what needs to be done below.
+To help future me, I've added an example lambda function that can be tied to a distribution, below:

 {% highlight yaml %}
 ---